-- 2.1 Many of these Funds have been left with the intention that they will be spent, and therefore unallocated funds need to be held in liquid assets.
-This means that the strategy for these types of Funds is to hold these assets in cash balances. - 2.2 Larger States Funds which are more significant in value have their own tailored Investment Strategies.
-The intention is that many of these larger funds will be able to participate in the Common Investment Fund in order to carry out their strategic aims. - 2.3 Below are published investment strategies for the first group of larger funds.
-It is the intention of the Minister for Treasury and Resources to continue to develop and implement individual strategies for many of larger funds over the forthcoming year.
+- 3.1 Many of these Funds have been left with the intention that they will be spent, and therefore unallocated funds need to be held in liquid assets.
+This means that the strategy for these types of Funds is to hold these assets in cash balances. - 3.2 Larger States Funds which are more significant in value have their own tailored investment strategies.
+The intention is that many of these larger Funds will be able to participate in the Common Investment Fund in order to carry out their strategic aims.
+Issued investment strategies for these Funds are detailed on the following pages.